SpendNode Rating for Jupiter

 Fiat Remittance - Virtual accounts in USD, GBP, EUR.
 SWIFT transfers to 200+ countries.
 Local payouts in 22+ currencies.
 No fees on transfers.
 Mid-market rate with no spread.
 Per-transfer limit: $10,000.

-Our fee review confirms that for USD spending, Jupiter is genuinely free.
+For USD spending, Jupiter is free.
 For non-USD spending, the Rain 1% rate matches Solflare and is lower than the DCS 1.8% rate.
 Neither issuer charges a transaction fee, which makes Jupiter cheaper than xPlace (1% FX + 1% transaction fee) for all non-USD spending.

 Spending Limits